 Some assets, however, are deemed “exempt,” meaning the debtor may retain them.
 Exempt assets may include a car or a certain amount of cash.
 Exemptions differ from state to state.
 Although in some states you can choose between using federal or state exemption, in Georgia you must use state exemptions.
 There are, however, a number of federal non-bankruptcy exemptions that you may use, including such items as federal and military retirement accounts and disability benefits.

 Chapter 7 Bankruptcy is typically filed by individuals who have no hope of repaying their debts and no cosigners to back them up.
-Frequently, Chapter 7 is filed by those about to be sued by creditors.
+Frequently, Chapter 7 is filed by those about to be sued by creditors, or just overwhelmed by their debt.
 Businesses that are ready to close up shop and liquidate their assets may also file Chapter 7 bankruptcy.
 It should be remembered that some debts cannot be discharged, even under Chapter 7 bankruptcy.
-These include taxes and child support.
+These include some taxes and child support.

 Chapter 11 bankruptcy is a way for commercial enterprises to reorganize their debt while they continue to do business.
 This is managed by filing for Chapter 11 bankruptcy and repaying creditors according to a court-approved plan of reorganization.
 Even though Chapter 11 ultimately requires the court’s approval, the debtor is obligated to provide all creditors with a disclosure statement that allows them to evaluate the plan.
 Businesses that file for Chapter 11 may return to financial stability by using one or more of the following options: repaying a portion of some debts while discharging others, discharging contracts and/or leases that have become a burden, or downsizing some aspects of the business.
 In a great many cases, Chapter 11 bankruptcy enables the debtor to end up with a reduced debt and a profitable, reorganized business.